-The Company has determined that there is a heightened legal risk and/or the appearance of improper or inappropriate conduct if the persons subject to this Policy engage in certain types of transactions.
-Therefore, it is the Company's policy that any persons covered by this Policy may not engage in any of the following transactions, or should otherwise consider the Company's preferences as described below:
+The Company has determined there is a heightened legal risk or the appearance of improper or inappropriate conduct if a Covered Person engages in certain types of transactions.
+Therefore, it is the Company's policy that Covered Persons may not engage in any of the following transactions, or should otherwise consider the Company's preferences as described below:

 Short Sales (prohibited).
-Short sales of Company Securities (i.e., the sale of a security that the seller does not own) may evidence an expectation on the part of the seller that the securities will decline in value, and therefore have the potential to signal to the market that the seller lacks confidence in the Company's prospects.
-In addition, short sales may reduce a seller's incentive to seek to improve the Company's performance.
+Short sales of Company Securities (i.e., the sale of a security that the Covered Person does not own) may evidence an expectation on the part of the Covered Person that the securities will decline in value, and therefore have the potential to signal to the market that the Covered Person lacks confidence in the Company's prospects.
+In addition, short sales may reduce a Covered Person's incentive to seek to improve the Company's performance.
 For these reasons, short sales of Company Securities are prohibited.
 In addition, Section 16(c) of the Exchange Act prohibits officers and directors from engaging in short sales.

 Publicly-Traded Options (prohibited).
-Given the relatively short term of publicly-traded options, transactions in options may create the appearance that a director, officer or employee is trading based on material nonpublic information and focus a director's, officer's or other employee's attention on short-term performance at the expense of the Company's long-term objectives.
+Given the relatively short term of publicly-traded options, transactions in options may create the appearance that a Covered Person is trading based on material, nonpublic information and focus such Covered Person's attention on short-term performance at the expense of the Company's long-term objectives.
 Accordingly, transactions in put options, call options or other derivative securities, on an exchange or in any other organized market, are prohibited by this Policy.

 Standing and Limit Orders (discouraged).
 Standing and limit orders (except standing and limit orders under approved Rule 10b5-1 Plans, as described below) create heightened risks for insider trading violations similar to the use of margin accounts.
-There is no control over the timing of purchases or sales that result from standing instructions to a broker, and as a result the broker could execute a transaction when a director, officer or other employee is in possession of material nonpublic information.
+There is no control over the timing of purchases or sales that result from standing instructions to a broker, and as a result the broker could execute a transaction when a Covered Person is in possession of material, nonpublic information.
 The Company therefore discourages placing standing or limit orders on Company Securities.
-If a person subject to this Policy determines that they must use a standing order or limit order, the order should be limited to short duration and should otherwise comply with the restrictions and procedures outlined below under the heading "Additional Procedures."
+If a Covered Person determines that they must use a standing order or limit order, the order should be limited to short duration and should otherwise comply with the restrictions and procedures outlined below under the heading "Additional Procedures."

-Anti-Hedging Policy (prohibited).
-A hedging transaction is any transaction in Company securities that is designed to reduce your potential downside or pre-sell your upside.
+Anti-Hedging Policy (discouraged).
+A hedging transaction is any transaction in Company securities that is designed to reduce potential downside or pre-sell upside.
 These transactions can be accomplished through a number of possible mechanisms, including through the use of financial instruments such as zero-cost collars and forward sale contracts, among others.
-Such hedging transactions may permit a director, officer or employee to continue to own Company Securities obtained through employee benefit plans or otherwise, but without the full risks and rewards of ownership.
-When that occurs, the director, officer or employee may no longer have the same objectives as the Company's other shareholders.
-The Company prohibits such hedging transactions.
+Such hedging transactions may permit a Covered Person to continue to own Company Securities obtained through employee benefit plans or otherwise, but without the full risks and rewards of ownership.
+When that occurs, the Covered Person may no longer have the same objectives as the Company's other shareholders.
+Therefore, the Company strongly discourages Covered Persons from engaging in such transactions.
+Any Covered Person wishing to enter into such an arrangement must first submit the proposed transaction for approval to the Chief Legal Officer.
+Any request for pre-clearance of a hedging or similar arrangement must be submitted to the Chief Legal Officer at least two weeks prior to the proposed execution of documents evidencing the proposed transaction and must set for the proposed transaction.